 4-H CAPITAL/AmeriCorps: Interested in a long term service commitment?
 Consider becoming a 4-H CAPITAL AmeriCorps Member!
 4-H CAPITAL AmeriCorps Members are based out of the AgriLife Extension Office and serve their community by leading hands-on science activities in after school programs in elementary school throughout Austin and the surrounding area.
 Serving as an AmeriCorps Member requires a commitment of 10 – 11 months, during this time you will earn a small living stipend and an education award.
 For more information about the program and instructions on how to apply, click here.

 Master Wellness Volunteer program provides volunteers with 40 hours of training in health and nutrition education.
 In return, the volunteers agree to give back 40 hours of service.
 The volunteer opportunities are diverse – giving presentations for local community groups, assisting with periodic cooking schools, distributing information at health fairs, and much more.
 Previous health or wellness training is not required, but an interest in living healthfully and helping others do the same is.
-Our next Training starts on Friday 3/4/16 & 3/25/16.
-Classes will be also conducted online.
 For more information, contact Sonia Coyle by phone 512-854-9600 or email.

-The Cooperative Extension Program, Prairie View A&M University, Family and Consumer Sciences is looking for a group of volunteers to teach health and wellness programs focusing on the current health epidemic — obesity.
+The Cooperative Extension Program, Prairie View A&M University, Family and Community Health is looking for a group of volunteers to teach health and wellness programs focusing on the current health epidemic — obesity.

 The members of Texas A&M AgriLife will provide equal opportunities in programs and activities, education, and employment to all persons regardless of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation or gender identity.